Financial Aid & Billing

 Accepting your financial aid offer & completing requirements

-Use PioneerWeb to access the status of your financial aid offer and requirements.
+Use PioneerWeb to access your financial aid offer and requirements.
 You can view, accept and decline your financial aid here.

-Please note you have to apply for financial aid each year to maintain your eligibility.
+Please note you must for financial aid each year to maintain your eligibility.
 If you applied for financial aid when you submitted your application for admission, you'll receive both decisions around the same time.
 If you haven't already applied for financial aid, you should do so as soon as possible.

 Applying for a Parent PLUS loan